-COLLEGE DEBT COLLECTION FROM STUDENT (Policy Manual: Section 8180)
+COLLEGE DEBT COLLECTION FROM STUDENT

-The Chief Financial Officer should make all efforts possible to collect debts owed to the College by any person.
+The Vice President of Financial and Campus Operations should make all efforts possible to collect debts owed to the College by any person.
 After reasonable attempts have been made to collect a debt, the Business Office should use all methods available to it, including a collection agency if necessary.
-Regardless of assignment, ultimate authority for all debt collection will remain with the Chief Financial officer.
+Regardless of assignment, ultimate authority for all debt collection will remain with the Vice President of Financial and Campus Operations.